RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 CA private keys are never escrowed.

-Subscriber key management keys may be escrowed to provide key recovery.
+Human subscriber key management keys shall be escrowed to provide key recovery.
-CAs that support private key escrow for key management keys shall identify the document describing the practices in the applicable CPS.
-Escrowed keys shall be protected at no less than the level of security in which they are generated, delivered, and protected by the subscriber.
+CAs shall develop a Key Recovery Practice Statement (KRPS) describing the procedures and controls implemented to comply with the *FPKI Key Recovery Policy*.
+The KRPS may be a separate document or may be combined with the appropriate Certification Practice Statement and/or Registration Practice Statement.
+The Federal PKI Policy Authority (FPKIPA) will determine the KRPS compliance with the KRP and this CP.

 Under no circumstances shall a subscriber signature key be held in trust by a third party.